-Dependency List (ULTIMATE)
+Dependency list (ULTIMATE)

 - Your project uses at least one of the languages and package managers supported by Gemnasium.

-Dependencies are displayed with the following information:
+GitLab displays dependencies with the following information:

-|Component||The dependency's name and version|
+|Component||The dependency's name and version.|

-|Packager||The packager used to install the dependency|
+|Packager||The packager used to install the dependency.|

-|Location||A link to the packager-specific lock file in your project that declared the dependency.
+|Location||For system dependencies, this lists the image that was scanned.
+For application dependencies, this shows a link to the packager-specific lock file in your project that declared the dependency.
 It also shows the dependency path to a top-level dependency, if any, and if supported.|

-|License||Links to dependency's software licenses|
+|License||Links to dependency's software licenses.|

-Dependencies shown are initially sorted by the severity of their known vulnerabilities, if any.
+Displayed dependencies are initially sorted by the severity of their known vulnerabilities, if any.
 They can also be sorted by name or by the packager that installed them.

-Dependency Paths are supported for the following package managers:
+Dependency paths are supported for the following package managers:

-Introduced in GitLab Ultimate 12.3.
+Introduced in GitLab 12.3.

-Downloading the Dependency List
+Downloading the dependency list